 Taking a Bizarre Turn

-One viral tweet even claim that the perpetrators were captured on CCTV, with the alleged footage showing people disappearing and reappearing; hinting that the individuals seem to hold supernatural powers.
-Some believed they turned into animals even though no such video evidence surfaced validating it.
+One viral tweet even claims that the perpetrators were captured on surveillance cameras, with the alleged footage showing people disappearing and reappearing; hinting that the individuals seem to hold supernatural powers.
+While some people believed they turned into animals.

-Despite this, the locals started putting up "protections" on their doors in the form of inverted broomsticks, salt, holy water, Catholic images and statues, even vinegar and ash in order to ward off the 'demonic powers' of the remaining members of the supposed cult still at large.
+Aside from keeping gated premises locked, locals started putting up protections on their doors in the form of Catholic images and statues, salt, holy water, inverted broomsticks, even vinegar, and ash to ward off the "demonic powers" of the remaining members of the supposed cult still at large.

 Birth of a Legend

-A Nangangatok (one who knocks) is an invisible entity or spirit that knocks on doors, often portrayed as disembodied hands.
-In folklore, people are advised to peek through the windows first before opening because they might let the Nangangatok inside unknowingly.
-Since we can't see them, it's impossible to tell how many there actually were.
+According to oral history, a Nangangatok is an invisible entity or spirit that knocks on doors often portrayed as disembodied hands.
+People are advised to peek through the windows first before opening doors because they might let the Nangangatok inside unknowingly.
+After all, driving them away might even be harder than accidentally inviting this spirit into the home.
+Since we can't see them, it is impossible to tell how many there are.

-The lore between these two different figures blended together and became a single myth for one supernatural entity.
-A visit from this new folkloric figure meant disaster to come that nobody dared to try and open their doors because they were scared.
-Most people just decided to ignore the loud knocks and never even tried speaking to it, in the belief that they will just leave eventually.
-Therefore having no evidence that they were indeed human or just a wandering spirit.
+The lore between these two different figures blended and became a single myth for one supernatural entity.
+A visit from this new folkloric figure meant disaster to come, that nobody dared an attempt to open their doors because they were scared.
+Most people would just decide to ignore the loud knocks and never even tried speaking to it, in the hopes that it will just eventually leave.
+Therefore having no substantial evidence that they were indeed wandering spirits or mere humans.